vuejs/vitepress/docs/guide/api.md

 ### `<ClientOnly/>`

-The `<ClientOnly/>` component renderes its slot only at client side.
+The `<ClientOnly/>` component renders its slot only at client side.

 Because VitePress applications are server-rendered in Node.js when generating static builds, any Vue usage must conform to the universal code requirements.
 In short, make sure to only access Browser / DOM APIs in beforeMount or mounted hooks.